joagre/ratatoskr/ideas/r.md

 ### Character literal

 A character literal is a Unicode code point value enclosed within single quotation marks.
-Internally, it consists of four bytes.
+Internally, it consists of four bytes:

 ```
 'A',